zzzprojects/learn-orm/tutorials/visual-studio-code/vs-code-extensions.md

 It will show you a list of the most popular Visual Studio Code extensions on the **VS Code Marketplace**.

  - Each extension in the list includes a brief description, the publisher, the download count, and a five-star rating.
- - You can click on the extension item to display the extension's details page where you can learn more.
+ - You can click on the extension item to display the extension's details page, where you can learn more.

 To install an extension, click on the **Install** button.